eoinkelly/memc/README.md

-# memc : A developers Memcached CLI
+# memc : A Memcached CLI for Developers

 A memcached CLI for developers trying to debug caching issues.